auth0/docs/articles/quickstart/webapp/aspnet-owin/01-login.md

 It is essential that you register both the cookie middleware and the OpenID Connect middleware, as they are required (in that order) for the authentication to work.
 The OpenID Connect middleware will handle the authentication with Auth0.
 Once the user has authenticated, their identity will be stored in the cookie middleware.

 In the code snippet above, note that the `AuthenticationType` is set to **Auth0**.
 This will be used in the next section to challenge the OpenID Connect middleware and start the authentication flow.
-Also note code in the `RedirectToIdentityProvider` notification event which constructs the correct <a href="/logout" target="_blank">logout URL</a>.
+Also note code in the `RedirectToIdentityProvider` notification event which constructs the correct <a href="/logout" target="_blank" rel="noreferrer">logout URL</a>.